nagy135/subtube/README.md

 subtube command
 ```
 if ran without command, help is shown.
 The optimal workflow you should try is to bind commands to key presses in key handler of your choice.
-I prefer this comfiguration:
+I prefer this configuration:

 Key press | command
 --- | ---